 - By changing the calendar view from monthly or weekly to daily in the upper right corner of the browser.
 Collaborators’ calendars will be broken up into separate columns.
 In such a table it is very easy to compare the daily schedule of several people at the same time.

 Create a new calendar

-Google Calendar also allows us to create a separate schedule for each area of our activity.
+Google Calendar also allows you to create a separate schedule for each area of activity.

 In the advanced settings of Google Calendar, you can adapt it to your needs and style of work.
 The most important options in this menu are those that decide about sharing and visibility of data from the calendar.